jacklinsibiyal/jacklinsibiyal/README.md

 ### Hi there 👋 I'm Jacklin

-- 😜 I'm a B-TECH IT third-year student with a passion for computer engineering, data science, artificial intelligence, and machine learning.
+- 😜 I'm a B-TECH IT third-year student with a passion for prompt engineering, data science, artificial intelligence, and machine learning.

 - 🔭 I’m currently working on some cool data science projects
 - 🌱 I’m currently learning data science, machine learning, prompt engineering